Welcome to the 2020 Mandarins

 Membership in the Mandarins is an amazing experience for you and your entire family, but it takes tremendous dedication, hard work, commitment and personal responsibility.Experience at least one weekend before deciding anything about membership in the Mandarins.
 A life-changing summer of travel, achievement and success awaits you, but it can’t happen if you don’t try a weekend first!

 You Can Be A Mandarin!

-Many of our members are from the Northern and Central California area, but also from many other states, and overseas as well.
+The majority of our members are from California, but many more come from other states, and other countries as well.

 Our member return rate is typically 50% or more.
 This is an important endorsement of the Mandarins experience.
 All positions are open, and will be awarded to the people who demonstrate their strong desire to be successful.

-You will typically not be asked to attend more than two weekend rehearsals before you are given a decision about your membership.
+You will typically not be asked to attend more than two weekend camps before you are given a decision about your membership.

 Some of your best friends are here; you just haven’t met them yet.
 You won’t regret being here!
 You won’t know what you’ve missed if you don’t attend.
 If you come to rehearsal nervous and unsure – GOOD!
 This means you’re normal.
-Everyone had his or her first rehearsal and it can be intimidating.
+Everyone has had similar feelings at his or her first rehearsal and it can feel intimidating.

 Mandarins Audition Process